waconzy/waconzy/README.md

-- 👋 Hi, I’m @waconzy
+- 👋 Hi, I’m @olawale
-- 👀 I’m interested in hacking
+- 👀 I’m interested in web dev
-- 🌱 I’m currently learning hacking
+- 🌱 I’m currently new technology
-- 💞️ I’m looking to collaborate on hackers
+- 💞️ I’m looking to collaborate on developers
 - 📫 How to reach me olawaleolatona111@gmail.com

 <!---